okuvshynov/lucas/README.md

 ## Next experiments

 * Automated tool generation: https://github.com/okuvshynov/lucas/blob/main/lucas/prompts/auto_tools.txt, https://github.com/okuvshynov/lucas/commit/95f43206e36b5cf9a281f3f08881b9a9a5e3e876 - something similar to CoT but let it produce tools first.
+Chain could look like a) decide which tools are needed b) implement tools c) use tools.
+With more intermediate steps for testing.
 * Experiment on larger projects and add tools for index exploration.
+* test it on swe bench
-* batch processing for local indexing to speed it up
+* * batch processing for local indexing to speed it up

 ## Example